sahermuhamed1/Income-Salary-Prediction/README.md

 ## Income Salary Prediction Data Science Project🪙

-*Special Thanks to Ziad Mostafa for their significant contributions to this project.*

 ### This project aims to predict if the income salary for anyone is more than 50.000$ per year or not!